Impeachment Hearings Suffer From Low Ratings, And Democrats Are Worried About It

-Though the impeachment proceedings dogging the White House seem to be dominating the web, it doesn’t seem to be translating onto television screens, and Business Insider is reporting that substantially fewer Americans are tuning in compared to the Nixon impeachment process or even the publicized hearings for Supreme Court Justice Brett Kavanaugh and Former F.B.I.
+Though the impeachment proceedings dogging the White House seem to be dominating the web, it doesn’t seem to be translating onto television screens.
+Business Insider is reporting that substantially fewer Americans are tuning in compared to the Nixon impeachment process or even the publicized hearings for Supreme Court Justice Brett Kavanaugh and former F.B.I.
 Director James Comey.

-According to just released Nielsen ratings, around 13 million Americans watched the first impeachment hearing that took place this past Wednesday, November 13.
-Though the number may seem high compared to entertainment television, it is about 60 percent lower than other comparable testimony events, and substantially lower than viewership for Nixon’s impeachment inquiry.
+According to just-released Nielsen ratings, around 13 million Americans watched the first impeachment hearing that took place this past Wednesday, November 13.
+Though the number may seem high compared to entertainment television, it is about 60 percent lower than other comparable testimony events and substantially lower than the viewership for Nixon’s impeachment inquiry.

 Moreover, reactions to the hearing were lukewarm at best.
 In a piece in The New York Times titled “I’m Sorry, Is Impeachment Not Entertaining Enough for You?” author Jennifer Weiner called out NBC for claiming that the hearings “lacked the pizzazz necessary to capture public attention.”
 Similarly, Reuters wrote in their headline that the event was “consequential, but dull: Trump impeachment hearings begin without a bang.”